Fairfax (TV series): Production

 The project was first announced to be in development at Amazon Studios on December 19, 2019, with Matt Hausfater attached as co-creator.
 On January 29, 2020, Amazon Prime Video gave the project a 2-season order consisting of 8 half-hour episodes per season, with Aaron Buchsbaum and Teddy Riley joining as co-creators and executive producing the project alongside Hausfater.
 It was also announced that Chris Prynoski, Shannon Prynoski, and Ben Kalina of Titmouse, Inc. were set to also executive produce the series alongside Serious Business.
 The characters for the series were designed by graphic designer Somehoodlum.

 On September 29, 2021, it was announced that Skyler Gisondo, Kiersey Clemons, Peter S. Kim, and Jaboukie Young-White would make up the main voice cast with Pamela Adlon, Yvette Nicole Brown, Rob Delaney, Zoey Deutch, John Leguizamo, Camila Mendes, Billy Porter, and Ben Schwartz among the guest stars.

 Release

 All eight episodes of the first season premiered on Amazon Prime Video on October 29, 2021.
 Season 2 was released on June 10, 2022.

+Reception

+The first season holds an 83% approval rating on review aggregator Rotten Tomatoes, based on 12 critic reviews.
+Daniel Fienberg of The Hollywood Reporter called the series "...a fittingly ephemeral thing, more amusingly silly than deeply funny.
+It's visually energetic, humorously frantic and populated by an exceptional voice cast.
+It's much more invested in endless name-dropping than in being consistently substantive, but it does a good job of simultaneously respecting and mocking the world it's depicting."
+In a negative review, Megan Kirby of The A.V.
+Club wrote, "Fairfax presents itself as a show for the terminally online.
+But somehow, it only scratches the surface of the internet culture that makes up its whole premise."